mudroljub/angular-wiki-search/README.md

 $ open index.html
 ```

-You can also manually resolve dependencies from bower.json file.
+You can also manually install dependencies from bower.json file.